pwn20wndstuff/Undecimus/README.md

 * Wait at least one minute on the jailbreak screen

 ## Source code
-* This project is completely open source and will be kept like it in the future
+* This project is completely open source and it will be kept like it in the future
-* Any kind of contribution is cordially welcome
+* Any kind of cordially contribution is welcome
+* The source code can be found on [here](https://github.com/pwn20wndstuff)

 ## Video tutorial
 * <a href="https://youtu.be/TqHYjLHO0zs">https://youtu.be/TqHYjLHO0zs</a>